 When?
 Sat 18 and Sun 19 November, 9am-5pm both days

 Where?
-MIT School of Visual Arts, 50 Lovegrove Cresent, Otara
+Faculty of Creative Arts, Manukau Institute of Technology, 50 Lovegrove Cresent, Otara

 How much?
 The workshop is free.
 We provide a picnic style lunch and suggest $15 cash to cover lunch on both days – if you are able to contribute please bring this cash along with you to the workshop.